sunnidunni/gameshop/README.md

 ## 👥 Authors

-- Derek Sun and some of my friends
+- Derek Sun and some of his friends